jhrv/sensu-influxdb-extension/README.md

 key_a 1337 1435216969
 ```

-will be transformed into the following measurement...
+will be transformed into the following data-point...

 ```
 key_a[,<sensu_client_tags>] value=1337.0 1435216969000000000\n...